 I was incredibly naïve about what was really going on economically in the world and how it would ultimately affect me and my kitchen table startup.

 Looking back, I can’t help but believe that was a blessing of sorts.
 Instead of reading the doom and gloom headlines, I asked lots of questions.
 I talked to my customers.
 I reached out to my retail partners.
 I became obsessed with finding the opportunity and silver lining in it all.
 If you train yourself to look hard enough, and don’t let yourself be blinded by fear, there is ALWAYS opportunity in hardship.
 At the end of the day, that’s what entrepreneurs do.
-They find the opportunities in hardship.
+They find the opportunities.
 It really is that simple.

 As I took a hard look at my business, I started piecing together my strategy.
 The United States was getting hit hard by the economic downturn, but it hadn’t hit other countries just yet.
 For example, my boutiques in Japan were still selling the brand in record numbers.